resbaz/ResGuides-Gitbook/gitbooksintro.md

 ##Step 6: Configuration and plugins

-When you are in the online editor on gitbook.com, there is a dropdown icon at thefar riht of the screen.
+When you are in the online editor on gitbook.com, there is a dropdown icon at the far riht of the screen.
 Click on this an then on `plugins store`.
-Selecting a plugins will have two effects: First it will create a book.json in the project’s root.
-This is used by Gitbook for its settings.
-Second it will add the plugin you selected by pasting the required json snippet into the book.json file.
+Selecting a plugins will add the plugin you selected by pasting the required json snippet into the book.json file.

+* Note that plugins are a common source of gitbook build errors.
+If stuff starts acting weirdly after you activated a new plugin, consider deactivating that plugin as a first check (deactivate the plugin from the same plugins store)

 ```json